newcontext-oss/opencti-terraform/README.md

 cd azure/
 ```

+Then, you will need to login to Azure CLI and set some things.
+Let's do Azure login first.
+Follow [these steps](https://docs.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell) to create an Azure service principal and login (make sure that once you have run the `az ad sp create-for-rbac ...` command that you then do the `az login ...` command that's listed after it).

-Then, you will need to set the following before you can deploy:
+Next, set the following before you can deploy:
 - ...

 ## Deployment